Ricky-G/azure-scenario-hub/src/eventgrid-private-endpoints-scenario/README.md

 - An active Azure subscription.
 - Azure CLI installed on your machine.
 - Familiarity with Azure Event Grid, Logic Apps, and VNets.

-> :warning: **Warning:** This scenario demonstrates the utilization of private endpoints for Event Grid and is not intended for production use without thorough review.

 ## Getting Started